If you are bringing your class to us

 - transmission is greatly reduced outside

-- children are at less risk than adults of transmitting the disease and of developing serious symptoms
+- children are at less risk than adults of developing serious symptoms, although they can still transmit the disease.

 - children will not be permitted to hold hands – hand-hand and then hand-face contact seems to be a significant vector, so we will be encouraging children to avoid contact with each other wherever possible